Check out my new author page in FB here

-"Here you are," a strange girl with a bright smile said as she grabbed hold of Aakash before he even greeted Aditya.
+"Here you are," an unknown girl with a bright smile grabbed hold of Aakash before he even greeted Aditya.
 With a muttered apology, Aakash went with the girl.

 Shyam shrugged.
 "Not really.
-Abhijith did warn me you were kinda anti-social."
+Abhi did warn me you were kinda anti-social."

-"Come and have dinner then.
+“Sounds anti-social to me,” Shyam teased.
+“If you’re tired of the party, go and have dinner.
 Buffet is arranged outside.
 You can go home afterwards."